gevorgkurghinyan/NYTimesSearch/README.md

 ## Open-source libraries used

-- [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
+- [Retrofit](http://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java
-- [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
+- [Glide](https://github.com/bumptech/glide/) - Image loading and caching library for Android
+- [Gson] (https://github.com/google/gson) - Gson is a Java library that can be used to convert Java Objects into their JSON representation.
+It can also be used to convert a JSON string to an equivalent Java object.
+- [Butterknife] (http://jakewharton.github.io/butterknife/) - Annotate fields with @BindView and a view ID for Butter Knife to find and automatically cast the corresponding view in your layout.

 ## License